- Batch query

 Testing pipeline end-to-end

-with the schema of the table and some_table_name
+some_schema with the schema of the table and some_table_name with the name

 of the table you want to replicate.